David Bohm: Consciousness and thought

 In addition to his scientific work, Bohm was deeply interested in exploring the nature of consciousness, with particular attention to the role of thought as it relates to attention, motivation, and conflict in the individual and in society.
 Those concerns were a natural extension of his earlier interest in Marxist ideology and Hegelian philosophy.
 His views were brought into sharper focus through extensive interactions with the philosopher, speaker, and writer Jiddu Krishnamurti, beginning in 1961.
 Their collaboration lasted a quarter of a century, and their recorded dialogues were published in several volumes.

 Bohm's prolonged involvement with the philosophy of Krishnamurti was regarded somewhat skeptically by some of his scientific peers.
-A more recent and extensive examination of the relationship between the two men presents it in a more positive light and shows that Bohm's work in the psychological field was complementary to and compatible with his contributions to theoretical physics.
+An examination in 2017 of the relationship between the two men presents it in a more positive light and shows that Bohm's work in the psychological field was complementary to and compatible with his contributions to theoretical physics.

 The mature expression of Bohm's views in the psychological field was presented in a seminar conducted in 1990 at the Oak Grove School, founded by Krishnamurti in Ojai, California.
 It was one of a series of seminars held by Bohm at Oak Grove School, and it was published as Thought as a System.
 In the seminar, Bohm described the pervasive influence of thought throughout society, including the many erroneous assumptions about the nature of thought and its effects in daily life.

 In the seminar, Bohm develops several interrelated themes.
 He points out that thought is the ubiquitous tool that is used to solve every kind of problem: personal, social, scientific, and so on.
 Yet thought, he maintains, is also inadvertently the source of many of those problems.
 He recognizes and acknowledges the irony of the situation: it is as if one gets sick by going to the doctor.

 Bohm maintains that thought is a system, in the sense that it is an interconnected network of concepts, ideas and assumptions that pass seamlessly between individuals and throughout society.
 If there is a fault in the functioning of thought, therefore, it must be a systemic fault, which infects the entire network.
 The thought that is brought to bear to resolve any given problem, therefore, is susceptible to the same flaw that created the problem it is trying to solve.

 Thought proceeds as if it is merely reporting objectively, but in fact, it is often coloring and distorting perception in unexpected ways.
 What is required in order to correct the distortions introduced by thought, according to Bohm, is a form of proprioception, or self-awareness.
 Neural receptors throughout the body inform us directly of our physical position and movement, but there is no corresponding awareness of the activity of thought.
 Such an awareness would represent psychological proprioception and would enable the possibility of perceiving and correcting the unintended consequences of the thinking process.